RPiDisco/omxplayercamview.service-raspbian-lite/README.md

   pi
   raspberry
 ````

    a) Go ahead and change your password for the pi account.
 Safer to do this since you should enable openssh server to
         manage remotely.

             ````passwd pi````   \enter your new pw twice

-            b)
+   b) Enable/start ssh server
                     ````sudo systemctl enable ssh````

                                 ````sudo systemctl start ssh````